larionov/ahk-multiple-language-switcher/README.md

-# ahk-multiple-language-switcher
+# Multiple language switcher
-AutoHotKey script to set different key bindings for different keyboard layouts
+[AutoHotKey](https://autohotkey.com) script to set different key bindings for different keyboard layouts

+# Installation
 To install put AutoHotkey.ahk into your documents folder.

 By default it has 4 layouts set up: